 Dating You / Hating You

-contemporary romance, chick lit that was published by Gallery Books on June 6, 2017 and has 350 pages.
+contemporary romance, chick lit in Paperback edition that was published by Gallery Books on June 6, 2017 and has 350 pages.

 Explore it on Goodreads or Amazon.